Ontheheavens/Ship-Editor/README.md

 # Ship-Editor
 Visualizer and editor of object data in JSON format using GUI written with Swing.

-Uses JavaGL library for low-level AffineTransform functionality.
+Uses JavaGL library for low-level AffineTransform functionality, Jackson for JSON handling and Lombok for boilerplate code.

 ## Development Note 12.05.23: